 Riding 4,000 miles across the country gave me plenty of time to think about all of life's intricacies and plenty of time to scold myself for over-packing my bicycle.
 Nothing can ruin a trip like realizing you've been too liberal with your packing and purchasing habits.
 If there was one very apparent conclusion that I reached after months on the open road, it was that the weight of my bike directly correlated with how much fun I was having.
 At the end of the day, I felt less physically and emotionally drained when I packed lighter.

 This past October I decided to take this idea to the extreme--I packed my bike so light that my total gear weight dropped from 40 lbs. to about 15 lbs. by being just a little more frugal with what I brought along.
 The end result was the best bike tour that I've ever done!
 After 3 weeks and 800 miles, I was convinced that ultralight is they only way to go.

 Here are 10 tips that will help you to pack lighter:

-9. Stay fit so you don’t quit–one of the best ways to shed some weight is to lose some body weight!
-Proper fitness and training isn’t only a great idea for your health before your trip but also a painless way to lighten up your load.
+9. Stay fit so you don't quit--one of the best ways to shed some weight is to lose some body weight!
+Proper fitness and training isn't only a great idea for your health before your trip but also a painless way to lighten up your load.
 Why spend thousands of dollars upgrading to lighter equipment when you could do the same for a fraction of the price?
+Even better, come travel with me on a Backroads trip and jump start your training with a week in California, Utah or even New Zealand.
 A compromise between good physical shape and quality lightweight gear will play a big role on how you feel during difficult days of riding.

 I promise you one thing: the lighter you pack, the better you'll feel, and the more excited you'll be to spend another day exploring our beautiful country from the seat of a bicycle!